MDnyn/AturKreatif-24/FORENSICS/Easy/readme.md

 Check for `GET` method to see what file that being downloaded.

 Now we know that there is file that being downloaded using `http`, so we go to `File > Export Objects > HTTP`.
 You will see a file named `index.zip` from ip `192.168.22.79:8000`.
 Click `Save`.
 Now locate the zip file and unzip it.
+It will prompt for password, use `binwalk -e index.zip`.

+Then, `cd _index.zip.extracted` and `zip2john 0.zip > hash.txt`.
+Next, use `john hash.txt` and you will get the zip file password.
+Extract it `unzip index.zip` and you will get `index.exe`.
+Remember that this is malware and malware mostly target windows operating system only.
+So, we need to run the .exe file only on windows.
+If you use kali, that's for static analysis and most malware analysis's tools available for windows instead of kali.

-Next step, run it :)
+Last step, run it :)

- PS: This is malware analysis so make sure to turn off real-time protection in `Windows Security > Virus & Threat Protection Settings > Manage Settings > Turn off Real-time Protection` first before running the .exe
+ PS: This is malware analysis so make sure to turn off real-time protection in `Windows Security > Virus & Threat Protection Settings > Manage Settings > Turn off Real-time Protection` first before running the .exe if you are doing dynamic analysis.